About Heather Farris >

 I would definitely make sure to upload a fully optimized banner to that area.
 If you see mine below, you will notice that I have an image of myself and a singular call to action because I want people to take action on when they see my profile.

-When you add your board covers, you can either do a tall pin (2×3) or a square one (1X1).
-Make sure you fully optimize that board cover because when I uploaded my own to Pinterest, I was actually getting traffic to my website from those board covers.
+When you add your board covers, you can either do a tall pin (2×3) or a square one (1X1), but a square one just centers automatically with less tweaking.
+Make sure you fully optimize that board cover with keyword research too because I have seen traffic to my website and my clients’ websites from those board covers.

-So don’t just throw your pin up there with no link, or it will be dead on the platform.
+So don’t just throw your board cover pin up there with no link, or it will be dead on the platform.
 Make sure you optimize the pin and then assign it to your board.

-It is no longer a best practice to repin other people’s content anymore.
-There is still a ton of outdated stuff out there.
+Last thing, it is no longer a best practice to repin other people’s content anymore.
+There is still a ton of outdated stuff out there on this.
 A ton of outdated suggestions like….
 You should pin 80% of your content and 20% of someone else’s content.
-Those were always made up and were never actually real.
+Those were always made up and were never actually based on real data.

 Pinterest doesn’t care if you repin other people’s content.
 They just care that you are creating really quality content with a purpose that is helping their pinners (your audience on Pinterest) to achieve “do, buy or try.”
 They care that you are providing the pinners with inspiration that they’re seeking, that life change, or that life moment.